NoPuzzle/dispel4py_autoscaling/README.md

 ## 5. Testing dynamic multi mapping

-We are going to use an **Astrophysics: Internal Extinction of Galaxies codes** [workflow](dispel4py/examples/internal_extinction) to test different mappings.
+We are going to use an **Astrophysics: Internal Extinction of Galaxies** [workflow](dispel4py/examples/internal_extinction) to test different mappings.
 You will need the astropy (see above) python library installed.
 More info about this workflow can be seen [here](https://github.com/rosafilgueira/dispel4py_workflows/tree/master#astrophysics-internal-extinction-of-galaxies-workflow).